Skip to content

 Nested loops

-Multiple properties in a for effectively creates nested loops, where each combination of values will be used.
-As execution is performed from outer (first property) to inner (last property), the order does matter.
+Multiple properties in a for effectively creates nested loops, where each combination of values will be processed.
+As executions are performed from outer (first property) to inner (last property), the order of properties does matter to some extent.

 yaml